Caproni Ca.135: Design

 The Ca.135's fuselage shape was quite different from, for example, that of the Fiat BR.20.
-If the latter resembled the American B-25 Mitchell, the Ca.135, with its low fuselage more resembled the American B-26 Marauder.
+If the latter resembled the American B-25 Mitchell, the Ca.135, with its low fuselage more resembled the American Martin B-26 Marauder.
 Its long nose accommodated the bomb-aimer (bombardier) and a front turret (similar to the Piaggio P.108 and later British bombers).
 The front part of the nose was detachable to allow a quick exit from the aircraft.
 It also had two doors in the cockpit roof, giving the pilots the chance to escape in an emergency.
 The right-hand seat could fold up to assist entry to the nose.

 A single 12.7 mm (0.5 in) in a turret in mid-fuselage, was manned by the co-pilot.
 A seat for the flight engineer was later fitted.
 The wireless operator's station, in the aft fuselage, was fitted with the AR350/AR5 (the standard for Italian bombers), a radiogoniometer (P63N), an OMI AGR.90 photographic-planimetric machine or the similar AGR 61.
 The aircraft was also equipped with an APR 3 camera which although not fixed, was normally operated through a small window.
 The wireless operator also had a 12.7 mm (0.5 in) machine gun in the ventral position.
 All this equipment made him very busy; as a result, an extra man was often carried.
 The aircraft had very wide glazed surfaces in the nose, cockpit, and the central and aft fuselage; much more than in other Italian aircraft.

 The aircraft was fitted with three machine guns: two 12.7 mm (0.5 in) calibre in the upper turret rsp. belly-stand and one 7.7 mm (0.303 in) calibre gun in the nose.
 All had 500 rounds, except the 7.7 mm (0.303 in) which had 350.